COSMOZONAS/cosmozonas.github.io/README.md

 # ABOUT THE COURSE "THE LANGUAGE OF THE BIRDS"

 This course, entitled "The Language of the Birds" is based on the Awakening to Languages learning methodology for adults and its purpose is to bring together Chinese, Spanish, and Arabic speakers.
 Ideally, it is aimed at speakers of these languages, although it can also be approached by anyone interested in plural aproaches in language teaching.

-In order to understand the instructions and the content material you need to have a **B2+/C1 or C2 of English reading level**.
+In order to understand the instructions and the content material you need to have a at least a **C1 reading level in English**.

+It is important to mention that the completion of the full course (including the video-call sessions) will require you to reach the instructor at some point so you can arrange the virtual meetings with the other students.

+Do not hesitate to contact me on this e-mail: **xxxxxxx@gmail.com**.I'll be happy to answer any questions you have!

+## LEARNING OBJECTIVES

 These are some of the main learning objectives that will be covered in this 10-hour online course: